Flower Safety: Which Flowers to Avoid if the Recipient Has Pets

-Sending flowers is such a lovely way to show you care – perfect for birthdays, anniversaries, or just to brighten someone's day.
-But if the lucky recipient shares their home with a curious cat or a playful pup, there's a little secret you need to know not all beautiful blooms are pet friendly.
+Sending flowers is a lovely way to show you care—perfect for birthdays, anniversaries, or just to brighten someone’s day.
+But if the lucky recipient shares their home with a curious cat or a playful pup, there’s a little secret you need to know: not all beautiful blooms are pet-friendly.
 In fact, some popular flowers can be dangerous for our four-legged pals.
-So, before you pick that perfect bouquet, let's chat about what to dodge and what's a safe bet!
+So, before you pick that perfect bouquet, let’s chat about what to avoid and what’s a safe bet.

 Why Should We Even Think About Flower Safety?

-If you've ever lived with a pet, you know how nosey they can be!
-Cats love to bat at anything dangling, and dogs, well, they'll often give anything a good sniff or even a little taste, whether it's a houseplant or a fresh bouquet.
+If you’ve ever lived with a pet, you know how nosey they can be.
+Cats love to bat at anything dangling, and dogs will often give anything a good sniff—or even a little taste—whether it’s a houseplant or a fresh bouquet.
 While some plants are totally harmless, others can cause everything from a mild tummy ache to a seriously scary, life-threatening situation.
-Knowing which is which can truly make all the difference for the health and happiness of our beloved furballs.
+Knowing which is which can make all the difference for the health and happiness of our beloved furballs.

 So, let’s look at the flowers that are better left out of any bouquet destined for a pet-loving home: